jmcker/Peer-to-Peer-Cue-System/README.md

 ### What is this repository for? ###

-* Cue system for two way communication using WebRTC technology.
+* Cue system for simple two-way communication using WebRTC technology.
 * v1.0

 ### How do I get set up? ###